 What drug is slang for soft?

-In contrast, heroin is classified as a hard drug due to its high risk of addiction, severe withdrawal symptoms, and frequent association with overdose.
-Other hard drugs include cocaine, methamphetamine, and fentanyl, substances known for their powerful psychoactive effects and dangerous impact on physical and mental health.
+In contrast, heroin is called a hard drug because of its high addiction risk and severe withdrawal.
+Other hard drugs, like cocaine, fentanyl, and methamphetamine, are known for their powerful effects and serious health risks.

 Heroin addiction treatment options